The Electric Company (2009 TV series): Prankster Planet

-A new series of two-minute animated shorts titled "The Adventures of The Electric Company on Prankster Planet" (often abbreviated to "Prankster Planet") was shown at the end of each episode of The Electric Company starting May 3, 2011.
-Prankster Planet eventually supplanted the live showmost actors were no longer employed, but Sesame Workshop continued to have Prankster Planet cartoons made.
-The educational focus of these shorts expanded beyond reading and literacy, incorporating basic math skills as well.
+A new series of two-minute animated shorts titled "The Adventures of The Electric Company on Prankster Planet" (often abbreviated to "Prankster Planet") were shown at the end of each episode of The Electric Company starting May 3, 2011, in order to promote the flash game of the same name on the PBS Kids website.
+The educational focus of both these shorts and the game expanded beyond reading and literacy, incorporating basic math skills as well.